 A globally recognized authority on China’s enterprise and banking reforms; 40+ years as a senior business executive and board director throughout the emerging markets; Pioneering thought-leader on global business growth strategy, risk and innovation.

-Ian Johnson is a journalist, working and living in Singapore.
+Ian Johnson is a senior fellow at the Council of Foreign Relations, working and living in New York, USA.

 Ian Johnson, a 2020-21 grantee of the National Endowment for the Humanities’ Public Scholars program, won a Pulitzer Prize in 2001 for his coverage of China.

 Ian Johnson worked for twelve years for the Wall Street Journal as a feature writer and bureau chief.
 He was a regular contributor to the New York Times, the New York Review of Books, the New Yorker, and National Geographic.
 In 2020 he was forced to leave China and now is based in Singapore.